slingr-stack/pandadoc-package/README.md

         <td> false </td>
         <td>Always</td>
         <td>
             Disables sent, viewed, comment and completed email notifications for document recipients and the document sender.
-By default, notifications emails are sent for specific actions.
+By default, notification emails are sent for specific actions.
 If set as true, it won't affect "Approve document" email notification sent to the Approver.
         </td>
     </tr>
     </tbody>